toextendmylimits/Meta_Coding/system_designs/ad-click-aggregator.md

 3. How to ensure we don't lose data
 4. - message queue retention date of 7 days
    - checkpointing stream processor save states to permenant data store peoriodically
+5. How to reconcile data
-5. How can we prevent abuse from users clicking on ads multiple times?
+6. How can we prevent abuse from users clicking on ads multiple times?
 Generate a Unique impression ID
-6. How can we ensure that advertisers can query metrics at low latency?
+7. How can we ensure that advertisers can query metrics at low latency?

 # Reference
 https://www.hellointerview.com/learn/system-design/answer-keys/ad-click-aggregator